Privacy policy | Racecheck

 • Agents and advisers that we use

 • Third parties who provide services Racecheck such as proving IT services to us, supporting and improving our services, promoting our services, processing payments, or fulfilling event booking requests.
-These service providers will only have access to the information necessary to perform these limited functions on our behalf and are required to protect and secure your information.
+These service providers will only have access to the personal data necessary to perform these limited functions on our behalf and are required to protect and secure your personal data.

 Publicly Available Information

-Your information and content may be publicly accessible to, and searchable by, other Racecheck users.
+Your personal data and content may be publicly accessible to, and searchable by, other Racecheck users.
 However, you will be able to make your account private so that only Racecheck can view and access your profile.
-We provide a variety of tools to control the sharing of your information.
+We provide a variety of tools to control the sharing of your personal data.

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to submit the event entry request for the event you wish to take part in).
 In this case, we may have to cancel the service you have with us, but we will notify you if this is the case at the time.